-After anesthesia has been administered and the patient is fully unconscious, the oral surgeon will create incisions in gum tissues in order to expose the wisdom teeth and the bone.
-Incisions are made using scalpel-like instruments, and they are relatively small.
+After the anesthetic has worn off and the patient is completely unconscious, the oral surgeon will make incisions in the gum tissues to expose the wisdom teeth and bone.
+Incisions are done with scalpel-like devices that are relatively small in size.

-Once the wisdom tooth is pulled, it is important that the oral surgeon cleans the area around the pulled tooth thoroughly.
-Leftover debris from the removed wisdom tooth or bone fragments can be dangerous to the open wound, and it is important that none get left behind.
+After the wisdom tooth is extracted, the oral surgeon thoroughly cleans the area around the extracted tooth.
+Leftover material from the wisdom teeth extraction or bone pieces might be harmful to the open wound, so none must be left behind.

-The final part of a wisdom tooth removal procedure is to close up the open wound so that healing can take place.
-Oral stitches will be used to close the wound if it is expansive.
-Once the wound is closed, gauze will be placed over the wound area so that bleeding can be controlled afterward.
-It is likely that gauze will have to remain in the area for at least a few hours after the procedure is complete.
+The final step in wisdom teeth removal is to close the open wound so that healing can occur.
+If the incision is large, oral stitches will be used to close it.
+After the wound has been closed, gauze will be placed over the wound area to contain the bleeding.
+The gauze will most likely need to stay in place for at least a few hours after the treatment.

 For the best dental care, contact Anthony G Corbo DDS at (954) 434-2234 or visit us at 13101 Old Sheridan St, Ft.
 Lauderdale, FL 33330.